 All sails made by Patrick Selman, Falmouth in 2012.
 Mainsail with 3 reefs, topsail, staysail with one reef, no.1 jib, no.2 jib and jib topsail.
 Storm jib and trysail also included.

 Beta Marine 35hp 4cyl diesel installed new in 2012.
-Serviced annually and in very nice condition.
+Serviced annually.

 Darglow Featherstream bronze feathering propeller fitted new in 2020.
 Gives 5 knots cruising speed at 1800rpm.

 3 x 12 volt 100ah batteries, new in 2017.
 2 batteries for domestics and 1 for engine starting.

 Charged by a 120amp engine alternator, or through the Sterling ProCharge 30amp 240 volt charger on the shore power system.

 180 litres of diesel in 2 separaye stainless steel tank one side of the engine.
 Small of the 2 tanks feeds the diesel fired cabin heater but is linked to the main tank.

 300 litres of water in 2 separate stainless tanks aft.

 5 berths including a double, single quarter berth and 1 saloon settee berth and a pilot berth.

 The interior is simply put together with painted T&G bulkheads and varnished oak framing.
 It is spacious with good headroom and plenty of light from the skylight above.